wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

 <a name="controllers"></a>
 ## The Brains

 My smart home runs on Home Assistant, App Deamon, Node-RED, and Deconz.
 I started small with a set of Raspberry Pis.
-At some point, I required a bit more processing power and switched to a Intel NUC with Docker.
+At some point, I required a bit more processing power and switched to an Intel NUC with Docker.
 My [version 1](#controllers-v1) setup can still be found below.

 <div class="hw-row">
   <div class="hw-image"><img class="lazyload" data-src="/assets/images/ha/hardware/intelnuc.png" alt="Intel NUC"></div>